ngUpgraders/ng-forward/API.md

 #### next(value: any)

 Will trigger all subscriber's next callbacks, passing along the value.
+This is the main way to trigger an EventEmitter-based output.

 ###### Parameters